The Rule of the Word

 3.2 Humility includes being down-to-earth, unpretentious, and honest about who you are under our Lord Master Christ the Living Word for the benefit of others.
 This enables you to love more sincerely and more broadly because it draws your eyes and attention away from the insatiable appetites and demands of your primary idol—your self—and toward the will of your Father and the needs of his other children.
 You cannot abide in our Lord Master Christ the Living Word if your life is babbled with your own misdirected words, idolatry, self-worship and egocentric priorities.

-3.4 Love means acknowledging that others are made in your Father’s image, and pursuing his best for them.
+3.4 Love means acknowledging that others are made in your Father’s image, and pursuing his best for them, even when it hurts.
 It is a command of our Lord Master Christ the Living Word: “‘Hear, O Israel: The Lord our God, the Lord is one.
 And you shall love the Lord your God with all your heart and with all your soul and with all your mind and with all your strength’… ‘You shall love your neighbor as yourself.’”
 (Mark 12:29-31).
-Humility and love can take shape in you with more authenticity and power as you arise and enter into The Rule.

 Spiritual Gifts

 4.2 There are, however, no exact guidelines given here.
 Yet they are to be taken seriously and pursued.
-You will be led in this endeavour by Your Advocate, the Spirit of truth, as you enter into The Rule.
+You will be led in this endeavour by Your Advocate, the Spirit of truth, as you arise and enter into The Rule.

 Modesty